Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_04.md

     <figcaption><b>Figure 3</b>: Added 'SaveAsUsdaFile' node to the board connected to 'OpenUsdFile' node.</figcaption>
 </figure>

-4. Execute the workflow.
-Doing this, a new file with the `.usda` extension will be generated using as information the `.usd` file.
+4. Execute the workflow, which will generate a new file with the `.usda` extension using the information from the `.usd` file.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_04/step_04_t04.png" alt="Executed the workflow for creating the '.usda' file.">